yusha/Simple-PHP-URL-Shortener/README.md

 # Simple-PHP-URL-Shortener
 A Simple PHP Script for URL shortening.
-This script is Open Source, please feel free to contribute.
+This script is Open Source, please feel free to contribute written by Yusha

+/*
+Author: Yusha Ibn Yakub
+Web: www.yusha.ca
+*/

 Installation: